Blockchain-Technology-Lab/consensus-decentralization/README.md

 [documentation pages](https://blockchain-technology-lab.github.io/consensus-decentralization/) for details on its architecture, required input, produced output, and more.

-Currently, the supported blockchains are :
+Currently, the supported blockchains are:
 - Bitcoin
 - Bitcoin Cash
 - Cardano